garethredfern/laravelvue-spa/content/en/examples/pagination.md

  methods: {
   firstPage() {
     this.$store.dispatch(this.action, this.links.first).then(() => {
+      if (this.path) {
         this.$router.push({
           path: this.path,
           query: { page: 1 },
         });
+      }
     });
-  }
+  },
   //...
 }
 ```

-When the user clicks on the first page button the action prop is called (`user/paginateUsers`) the action is passed the link that the Laravel API gives us for the first page using `this.links.first`.
-Finally, the router then updates the page with a query parameter `?page=1`.
+When the user clicks on the first page button the action prop is called (`user/paginateUsers`) the action is passed the link that the Laravel API provides for the first page using `this.links.first`.
+If a `path` prop has been passed in to the `BasePagination` component then the router updates the page with a query parameter `?page=1`.
+If no `path` prop is passed in then the next page is still fetched but the router does not update the URL.
+This maybe desired in some situations.

 A similar process is followed for the other pagination links.
-Take a look at the full component [on GitHub](https://github.com/garethredfern/laravel-vue/blob/v1.3.6/src/components/BasePagination.vue).
+Take a look at the full component [on GitHub](https://github.com/garethredfern/laravel-vue/blob/v1.3.7/src/components/BasePagination.vue).

 ### Conclusion